outde-xyz/website/content/Tutorials/locality_islands.md

    That's false.
 1. In the current system, there should be languages where adjuncts are never islands.
    That's false.
-1. In the current system, islands could be sensitive to the type of movement, so that some islands only block wh-movement but allow for topicalization.
+1. In the current system, islands could be sensitive to the type of movement --- some islands could block wh-movement but allow for topicalization.
    That's (largely) false.
 1. Not all island constraints can be handled this way.
    Freezing effects, for instance, do not fit this view.

-On the upside, it does explain why we can't have long-distance islands, e.g. "X is an island iff it is c-commanded by Y".
+On the upside, it does explain why we can't have configurational islands that depend on non-local information, e.g. "X is an island iff it is c-commanded by Y".
 The tier projection for TSL does not take context into account, so whether something projects can only depend on the lexical item itself and its feature annotation.

 But yes, I can't deny that the TSL account of islands is far from the final word.